bunker-tech/take-home-exercises/README.md

 # A few words about take-home exercises
-* 🌎  ~ We're a fully-remote team spread across multiple time zones and we hire candidates from across time and space.
-Async exercises allow you to show off your skills at a time/place that works for you.

 * ⏳  ~ Take-home exercises allow you to work at your own pace.
 We intentionally structure these to take around 3-6ish hours of time and ask that you limit your investment to no more than the suggested time, however you are free to break this into as many sessions as you wish.